A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Overview of PEHRT

+\href{https://celehs.github.io/PEHRT/m2.html#step-2.2-plm-based-embeddings}{\textbf{Step 2.2: PLM-based Embeddings.}} PEHRT generates a second set of embeddings using PLMs to leverage the textual descriptions of codes and CUIs (e.g., CUI C0020538: blood pressure, high).
+PLMs are trained on large text corpora and, in some cases, further fine-tuned with biomedical knowledge sources such as PubMed articles, clinical notes, and knowledge graphs.
+The PLM-based embeddings complement the EHR embeddings from Step 2.1 that capture the meaning of codes and CUIs based on their usage within a healthcare institution.
+PEHRT includes instructions for generating embeddings from several commonly used PLMs, including the \textbf{C}ross-lingual kn\textbf{o}wledge-infused me\textbf{d}ical t\textbf{er}m embedding (CODER) \citep{yuan2022coder}, \textbf{S}elf-\textbf{A}ligned \textbf{P}re-trained \textbf{B}idirectional \textbf{E}ncoder \textbf{R}epresentations from \textbf{T}ransformers (SapBERT) \citep{liu2021self}, PubMedBERT \citep{pubmedbert}, and BERT for Biomedical Text Mining (BioBERT) \citep{lee2020biobert}.

-When working with data from a single institution, the PLM-based embeddings can be integrated with the SVD-PMI embeddings from Step 2.1 to enhance overall embedding quality.
-A simple yet effective approach is to create a weighted concatenation of the two embeddings, with the weighting adjusted to the specific downstream task.
-Specifically, we let
+When working with data from a single institution, PLM-based embeddings can be combined with the PMI-SVD embeddings from Step 2.1 to improve overall quality.
+A simple yet effective approach is to form a weighted concatenation of the two embeddings, with the weight adjusted to the specific downstream task.
+Specifically, we define

-where $\mathbf{X}\subPLM$ is the PLM-based embedding and $w \in [0,1]$ is the weight.
-The integrated embedding captures the complementary strengths of SVD-PMI and PLM-based embeddings: SVD-PMI excels at identifying clinically related codes (e.g., drug-disease pairs), while PLMs capture semantic similarity between codes \citep{liu2021self, zhou2022multiview}.
+where $\mathbf{X}\subPLM$ is the PLM-based embedding, $w \in [0,1]$, and both $\mathbf{X}\subEHR$ and $\mathbf{X}\subPLM$ are normalized so that each row has unit norm.
+The final integrated embedding is then obtained by normalizing each row of $\mathbf{X}\subINT$ to unit norm.
+This integration leverages the complementary strengths of the two EHR and PLM-based embeddings: PMI-SVD effectively identifies clinically related codes and CUIs (e.g., drug–disease pairs) while PLMs capture semantic similarities from textual descriptions \citep{liu2021self, zhou2022multiview}.